Unique Opportunities for Enhanced Residency Training

 SMART RESEARCH (Support, Mentorship, And Resident Training in RESEARCH)

-This program provides participants with an infrastructure and core content on research methodologies, with the goal of completing an institutional review board (IRB) ready research protocol by the end of the course.
-This course will provide didactic and workshop-based activities to walk participants through the fundamental components of a protocol, from the research question and literature review, crafting an analysis plan, and writing up and presenting results.
-The course will culminate in a Research Symposium, in which all participants will be required to present a research poster.
+This program provides participants with an infrastructure and core content on research methodologies, with the goal of completing an institutional review board (IRB) ready research protocol by the end of the series.
+This curriculum will provide didactic and workshop-based activities to walk participants through the fundamental components of a protocol, from the research question and literature review, crafting an analysis plan, and writing up and presenting results.

 Resources